WilliamLi0623/cs246e-notes/Notes/problem_32.md

 };
 ```

-No virtual method methods, no vtable lookup
+No virtual method methods, no vtable lookup.
-- Drawback: no relationship between `RedTurtle` & `GreenTurtle`
+- Drawback: no relationship between `RedTurtle` and `GreenTurtle`
-    - Can't store a mix of them in a container
+    - Can't store a mix of them in a container.

-Can give `Turtle` a parent:
+1. Can give `Turtle` a parent:

 ```C++
 template<typename T> class Turtle: public Enemy { ... };
 ```

 Then can store `RedTurtles` and `GreenTurtles`
-- But then can't access the `draw` method
+- There is no `draw` method in `Enemy`.
-- Could give Enemy a virtual `draw` method
+- You could give Enemy a virtual `draw` method, but then you have vtables.

 ```C++
 class Enemy {